sezanzeb/JsPlot3D/README.md

 ## Live Example

 first, you need to build.
-In a console, cd to the project root and use

-    npm install
-    npm start
+See above.

-open public/index.html in your browser for a live example.
+open examples/index.html in your browser for a live example.

 Example for f(x1,x2):